Akshat0908/Echosage-Ai-Rag-in-goa-/README.md

-# 🏖️ EchoSage AI — Voice RAG on the Beach
+# 🏖️SandQuery — Voice RAG on the Beach

 > **HH Goa 2026 · Shortlisting Task 2**
 > Speak a question → get a grounded, cited answer.
 No hallucinations.
 No vibes.
 Just evidence.